Maungaraupi Homestead

 Maungaraupi Homestead, also known as Maungaraupi Country Estate, is a Tudor Revival homestead with Elizabethan and Arts and Crafts influences, located near Marton in the Manawatū-Whanganui region of New Zealand.
-Built in 1906, it exemplifies early 20th-century rural architecture and is registered as a Category 1 historic place by Heritage New Zealand.
-The estate spans 23 hectares and has served as a family home, farm stay, and now as accommodation.
+Built in 1906, it is an example of early 20th-century rural architecture and is registered as a Category 1 historic place by Heritage New Zealand.
+The estate spans 23 hectares and has been used as a family home, farm stay, and now as accommodation.

 Design and construction

 The homestead was designed by English-born New Zealand architect Charles Tilleard Natusch (1859–1951) and constructed by local builder James McChesney of Marton at a cost of £3,000.
 Native timbers were seasoned for three years prior to use, including rimu for floors, walls, doors, and panelled ceilings; matai for floors and weatherboards; and totara for verandahs and supports.
 The roof is made of corrugated iron.

 The 836-square-metre structure features pronounced gables, external half-timbering on the upper stories, tall chimney stacks, and gabled balconies.
 Kapiti Island can be seen from the observation tower.
-Interior preserved period elements include open fireplaces, traditional pull-handle toilets, and the original wood-burning stove in the kitchen.
+Fixtures such as the fireplaces and wood-burning stove, are preserved from the initial homestead and maintain a period-appropriate interior.